 Currently, Quince’s hallmark benefit is that for any given product, there is a set number of colors to choose from, and very few wild patterns.
 This makes Quince products pretty timeless.

 With the curtain color choices, they’re all pretty muted and agreeable.
-I chose “Natural” for my curtains because our walls are like a light gray-green, and we have a patterned carpet on the floor in the family room.
-Ultimately, I wish I went for just plain White, but that’s classic buyer’s remorse.
+I chose “Natural” for my curtains because our walls are like a light gray-green and the dining room gets a bunch of sun.
+We have white faux woods blinds on these windows, too.
+The windows are a pretty standard size, not floor-to-ceiling or anything.

 How are they working out?